-Having limited audibility and poor speech recognition are not the only negative consequences of severe-to-profound hearing loss.
+Having limited audibility and poor speech recognition are not the only the negative consequences of severe-to-profound hearing loss.
 People with severe-to-profound hearing loss would need greater support in different aspects.
-It is crucial to provide the users with optimal amplification with better access to speech with less noise and less effort so as to help them to overcome the struggles in daily speech communication, which can positively impact their quality of life.
+It is crucial to provide the users with optimal amplification and better access to speech with less noise and less effort so as to help them overcome their struggles in daily speech communication, which can positively impact their quality of life.